Skip to content

 Adversity changes the nervous system.
-Reprocessing changes what the nervous system does with the past.
+Reprocessing changes what the nervous system does with the past to have a better future.

 About me